 IS: Not at all.
 I am not haunted by the need to overcome, one way or another, Kant’s subject/object division, or his philosophy of finitude.
 I rather inherited Whitehead’s speculative proposition as an exercise for the imagination, an exercise actively separating what seems to be given from any explanation or definition which would give it a supplementary stability or authority.
 For instance, at the beginning of Thinking with Whitehead, I associate speculative thought with the story of the 12th camel, which makes peace possible when war between brothers seems the logical outcome of the father’s last will.
 The camel added to the eleven ones to be shared will not itself be shared but it makes the sharing operation possible.
 This operation had an implicit undetermined dimension which, if taken for granted, would have led to war.
 In the same way, conceptual wars are fought between objective causality and free subjectivity (including alienated one because alienation means the possibility of freedom), but causality has an undetermined dimension too, which belongs to the question “how does a cause cause?”.
 Whitehead speculation gives to the “how” a pivotal role all the way down – any coming into existence has to determine how it will have been caused.
 Thus, the double powers of sovereign freedom and causal determination crumble together.
 So, what I learned from Whitehead was not some speculative vision, but rather a speculative gesture demanding not to stay with a problem as it is usually formulated, but as calling for the addition of relevant dimensions.
 The camels’ story may be misleading here.
 The point is not to solve the problem, but to make it more interesting.
 To produce a new appetite for what may be possible.
-Now the call for ‘speculating’ after and in spite of Kant is all over the place, and I don’t feel connected at all with this.
-I’ve learned from Whitehead how to let Kant rest in peace, and instead remember that it was during the eighteenth century that the first ‘speculative bubbles’ exploded.
+Now the call for “speculating” after and in spite of Kant is all over the place, and I don’t feel connected at all with this.
+I’ve learned from Whitehead how to let Kant rest in peace, and instead remember that it was during the eighteenth century that the first “speculative bubbles” exploded.
 When Kant says that it is better to have a hundred Thalers in your pocket than to have the idea of them, perhaps he was also thinking also about such crashes.
 Thus, to claim speculation for philosophy is to claim it as something whose relation with truth is complicated, non-innocent, with nothing natural about it.
 Just like the relation between speculation and making a living in an honest way, with an honest wage, is complicated.
 To me it matters that philosophy not be confused with moral, honest, correct thought.
 To try and think with the consequences is to accept non-innocence, all the more so as claiming innocence comes to ratify the silencing of those who will bear the consequences.

-MS: This is also perhaps another dimension of associating philosophy with a ‘craft’, in the sense that it is no longer a matter of stepping back and contemplating from without, but about situating it– philosophy has to go out and play in the mud.
+MS: This is also perhaps another dimension of associating philosophy with a “craft,” in the sense that it is no longer a matter of stepping back and contemplating from without, but about situating it– philosophy has to go out and play in the mud.